seymencanaydogan/CineMagic-Website-on-ASP.NET/README.md

-# 🎬 CineMagic – Cinema Booking & Information Website (ASP.NET)
+# 🎬 CineMagic – Cinema Information Website (ASP.NET)

 **CineMagic** is a demo ASP.NET web application that showcases a cinema-style website with key features like movie browsing, showtimes, and user interaction.
 The project includes source code hosted on GitHub as well as a demo video that highlights how the application works in action.